bschwind/opencascade-rs/docs/writing_bindings.md

 This means we can have functions which return `IFSelect_ReturnStatus` directly instead of dealing with it behind a reference or smart pointer.

-### Step 2 - Write the wrapper C++ code
+### Step 3 - Write the wrapper C++ code

 The wrapper functions usually end up being trivial, they usually just have an easy-to-bind signature from Rust and then do whatever translation is required.
-In this case, we're returning an enum that is declared.
+In this case, we're calling `c_str` in the C++ code in order to allow Rust to pass its own String type in directly.

 ```c++
 inline IFSelect_ReturnStatus read_step(STEPControl_Reader &reader, rust::String theFileName) {